Soak Up Sunshine

 By foot

-From downtown take a walk to Riverside Park, located at the intersection of Main Street and Route 3, and check out Lake Flower.
-This beautiful expanse of water is part of the Saranac River, and it’s ringed by mountains.
-From left to right you'll spot Mount Baker, then McKenzie, Haystack, and Scarface mountains.
-All four are part of the Saranac Lake 6ers, but let’s focus on Baker.
-Located in the village, it’s the perfect choice for a first-time hike, and the view of the High Peaks from its summit is nothing short of amazing.
+From downtown, take a short walk to Riverside Park at the intersection of Main Street and Route 3, where you’ll find the shores of Lake Flower.
+This scenic stretch of water, part of the Saranac River, is framed by surrounding mountains.
+From left to right, you’ll spot Mount Baker, McKenzie, Haystack, and Scarface, all part of the Saranac Lake 6ers.
+If you’re looking to turn that view into your first adventure, start with Mount Baker.
+Located right in the village, it’s an ideal beginner-friendly hike, and the summit rewards you with sweeping views of the High Peaks that make the effort well worth it.

 By water